USS Gabrielle Giffords: Construction and career

 After commissioning, Gabrielle Giffords conducted qualification trials on her official maiden voyage from Texas to her home port of San Diego, California via the Panama Canal, arriving at Naval Base San Diego on 5 July 2017.
 She has been assigned to Littoral Combat Ship Squadron One.

 During summer 2019 the ship was equipped with MQ-8C Fire Scout drones and Naval Strike Missiles and from September deployed in an offensive role in the seas off China.
 She returned to San Diego in January 2021.

-July 2025 - The Independence-variant littoral combat ship USS Gabrielle Giffords (LCS 10) departed Naval Base San Diego June 23 and arrived at its new homeport of Seattle June 28, following an 18-month rotational deployment to the U.S. 7th Fleet area of operations.
+Gabrielle Giffords departed Naval Base San Diego on June 23, 2025, and arrived at her new homeport of Seattle on June 28, 2025, following an 18-month rotational deployment to the U.S. 7th Fleet area of operations.